NeoGeographyToolkit/StereoPipeline/docs/tools/cam_gen.rst

 DEM, determining the footprint on the ground.
 This will be used to find the best-fit pinhole model.

-In this case the corner longitude-latitude coordinates need not be specified.
+In this case, the corner longitude-latitude coordinates need not be specified.

 Here is an example for ISIS cameras::